erwann74800-cmd/SOLDADOSS/README.md

 # Code

-In order to acces to our website/code, click on the link that is named "code" then download the code and open it on a browser that will display to result of the code.
+In order to acces to our website/code, click on the link that is named "code" then download the code and open it.
+Once it's opened, it will display our site.

 ____________________________________________________________________________________________________________________________________________________________________